Cellularization: The pre-cell theory

-The syncytial theory
+The syncytial theory or ciliate-acoel theory

-The syncytial theory of cellularization, also known as the syncytial theory or ciliate-acoel theory, is a theory to explain the origin of Metazoa.
+This theory is also known as a theory of cellularization.
+It is a theory to explain the origin of the Metazoa.
 The idea was proposed by Hadži (1953) and Hanson (1977).

-The cellularization (syncytial) theory states that metazoans evolved from a unicellular ciliate with multiple nuclei that went through cellularization.
+This cellularization (syncytial) theory states that metazoans evolved from a unicellular ciliate with multiple nuclei that went through cellularization.
 Firstly, the ciliate developed a ventral mouth for feeding and all nuclei moved to one side of the cell.
 Secondly, an epithelium was created by membranes forming barriers between the nuclei.
 In this way, a multicellular organism was created from one multinucleate cell (syncytium).

-Arguments (synclital theory)
+Example and criticism

 Turbellarian flatworms

-By several cellularization processes, the ciliate ancestor evolved into the currently known turbellarian flatworms, which are therefore the most primitive metazoans according to the theory.
+According to the syncytial theory, the ciliate ancestor, by several cellularization processes, evolved into the currently known turbellarian flatworms, which are therefore the most primitive metazoans.
 The theory of cellularization is based on the large similarities between ciliates and flatworms.
 Both ciliates and flatworms have cilia, are bilaterally symmetric, and syncytial.
 Therefore, the theory assumes that bilateral symmetry is more primitive than radial symmetry.
 However, current biological evidence shows that the most primitive forms of metazoans show radial symmetry, and thus radially symmetrical animals like cnidaria cannot be derived from bilateral flatworms.